 Your Church Presents….

 Use these summer movie night ideas to connect with your neighborhood—COVID-style.

 Groceries, toilet paper, and…something to watch!
-As stay-at-home orders began back in March, paid subscriptions for streaming TV and video—Netflix, Disney+, Amazon Prime—increased more than 30% (Recurly, Inc.)!
+As stay-at-home orders began last year, paid subscriptions for streaming TV and video—Netflix, Disney+, Amazon Prime—increased more than 30% (Recurly, Inc.)!
 Big-name studio Universal Pictures made its movie “Trolls World Tour” available for rent on-demand on its original theatrical release date, and other studios are now doing the same.

 Movies have no age, gender, cultural or religious limits.
 They can inspire hope and ignite laughter amidst any crowd.
 Few forms of entertainment have that capability.
 And perhaps now more than ever, we could use a positive, heartwarming movie that emphasizes goodness and compassion.